temporalio/samples-server/tls/tls-simple/README.md

 ### TLS
 This samples demonstrates how to configure Transport Layer Security (TLS) to secure network communication with and within Temporal cluster.
-The generated certificates are in PKCS12 format.
+The generated certificates are in PKCS1 and PKCS12 format.

 ### Steps to run this sample
 1. Generate test certificates with `generate-test-certs.sh`.
 This will create server and client certificates in the `certs` subdirectory.